sagemathinc/cocalc/notes/aug2013-push.md

 - [ ] UX idea -- if the mouse is *moving* don't refresh the directory listing!

-- [ ] latex editor -- restrict page range for previews:

-        #!/bin/bash
-        # this function uses 3 arguments:
-        #     $1 is the first page of the range to extract
-        #     $2 is the last page of the range to extract
-        #     $3 is the input file
-        #     output file will be named "inputfile_pXX-pYY.pdf"
-        gs -sDEVICE=pdfwrite -dNOPAUSE -dBATCH -dSAFER -dFirstPage=${1} -dLastPage=${2} -sOutputFile=${3%.pdf}-pages.pdf ${3} 2>/dev/null

-Observation: at a density of 100, I can put the entire 140 page book into a single png that is 1MB (using convert -append).

-OK, the way to do this is:
-  (1) have a *very* low rez display of the entire document, exactly as now, but much lower res.
-  (2) when a page is *visible* we download a higher res version.... and then a higher color one.
-  (3) running the gs on a range of pages is fine and scales.
-  (4) can do in parallel by breaking based on range.
-  (5) forward search/inverse search -- USE pdftotext (in apt-get install calibre) to convert entire file to text separated by pages.
-      then uses fuzzy search to go back and forth at the *page* level.
-      Also, make fulltext search (at page level) possible by overlaying invisible text.

-Interesting fact: changing one page of the file often only changes *that* png -- all others are identical; and with tex even a new para can easily be local (due to chapters, etc).
-I tested this with md5's on rh.

 - [ ] why does log list this twice:
 debug: opts = {"project_id":"54949eee-57da-4bd7-bb43-c2602b429f9a","account_id":"25e2cae4-05c7-4c28-ae22-1e6d3d2e8bb5"}